-The island of Rattanakosin is known as the 'old town' of the city where many of Thailand's most famous and ancient monuments can be found.
-The Grand Palace offers a whole day of exploring and is also home to Wat Phra Kaew, the most sacred of country's Buddhist temples, and the Emerald Buddha, a celebrated icon.
+The island of Rattanakosin is known as the 'old town' of the city, as this is where many of the most famous and ancient monuments are to be found.
+The Grand Palace offers a whole day of exploring and is also home to Wat Phra Kaeo, the most sacred of country's Buddhist temples, and the Emerald Buddha, a celebrated icon.
 Wat Arun is a particularly picturesque temple which can be reached via a short boat trip.
-Closer to the city centre is Lumphini Park, an oasis of calm with plenty of greenery.
+Lumphini Park is an oasis of a calm in the midst of this active city, with plenty of greenery.
 Santichaiprakarn Park is built around an 18th Century temple and boasts some stunning views.
-It is also popular with locals, who come to perform or marvel at street magic, busking, and other unique entertainment acts.
+It is also popular with locals, who come to practice street magic and other forms of entertainment.

-Muay Thai, Thailand's national sport, and running are very common sports in Bangkok.
-It affords visitors the chance to explore parts of the city that are only accessible by foot, as well as an opportunity to meet new people, as running here is considered a social activity!
-There are many running clubs here that welcome people of all backgrounds.
-Feeling something more out-of-the-box?
+As well as martial art Muay Thai, running is a very common sport in Bangkok.
+As well as affording visitors the chance to explore parts of the city that are only accessible by foot, running here is considered a social activity, so it's an opportunity to meet some new people.
+There are many running clubs available to join.
 Bangkok Bobble is a twist on five-a-side football in which players wear a large plastic 'bubble' over their heads and arms.
-Brace yourself for some heart-pumping (but very safe) action!

-You'll find plenty of opportunities to indulge in some well-earned pampering during your stay.
-Choose from a traditional Thai massage, often administered in the serene surroundings of a temple, or a range of rejuvenating treatments at a modern upmarket spa.
-The Leyana Spa, Divana Spa and Mandara Spa are well known establishments, but most hotels in the city offer spa facilities as well.
-For a fun twist, you can even take a course learning how to give a top notch Thai massage yourself!
+You'll find plenty of opportunities to indulge in a little bit of well earned pampering during your stay.
+You'll have the choice of a traditional Thai massage, often administered in the serene surroundings of a temple, or to try a range of rejuvenating treatments at a modern an upmarket spa.
+The Leyana Spa, Divana Spa and Mandara Spa are well known establishments, but most hotels in the city will also offer spa facilities.
+For a fun twist, you can ever take a course learning how to give a top notch Thai massage yourself!

-Guided tours are a great way to get your bearings and there are plenty of different options available.
-Tuk tuk tours are popular, allowing visitors to travel around on one of the country's iconic symbols.
-If you prefer a more active experience, take your pick from a range of different organised cycling tours in the city.
-Embark on a canal tour, which frames the city from a network of picturesque waterways, or take a nature tour on a zipline in the rainforest with Flight of the Gibbon.
+Guided tours are a great way to get your bearings and there are plethora of different options available.
+Tuk tuk tours are popular, allowing visitors to travel around by one of the country's iconic symbols.
+If you prefer a more active experience, you can choose from a range of different organised cycling tours in the city.
+A canal tour allows you to observe the city from the network of picturesque waterways, or take a nature tour on a zipline in the rainforest with Flight of the Gibbon.